-3.2 Reinforcement learning
+3.2 Reinforcement Learning

 We built our system using reinforcement learning.
-Reinforcement Learning (RL, henceforth) is a sequential decision making algorithm, where the RL agent interacts with its environment [46].
+Rein-forcement Learning (RL, henceforth) is a sequential decision making algorithm, where the RL agent interacts with its environment [46].
 The environment is defined as: "anything that cannot be changed arbitrarily by the agent is considered to be outside of it and thus part of its environment" [46, p.
 53].
-Reinforcement learning treats the learning of dialog strategies as a sequential optimization problem, leading to strategies which are globally optimal [46].
+Reinforcement learning treats the learning of dialog strategies as a sequential

 Within the RL framework for dialog development, dialog strategies are represented as mappings from states to actions within Markov decision processes (MDP).
-In other words, a dialog strategy specifies, for each system state, what is the next action to be taken by the system [24].
+In other words, a dialog strategy specifies, for each system state, what is the next action to be taken by the system [25].
 The MDP framework can be characterized by a 4-tuple (S,A,T,R), where:

-- S is a finite set of states - A is a finite set of actions - T is a state-transition function such that $T(s, a, s') = \mathbf{P}(s'|s, a)$ which describes how the probability of performing action a in state s will lead to state s' - $\mathbf{R}(s, a, s')$ is a local reward function such that $R(s, a) = \sum{a} \mathbf{P}(a|s)\mathbf{R}(s, a, s')$, and the objective of the SDS is to maximize the gained reward.
+- S is a finite set of states - A is a finite set of actions - T is a state-transition function such that T(s, a, s')= $\mathbf{P}(s'|s, a)$ which describes how the probability of performing action a in state s will lead to state s' - $\mathbf{R}(s, a, s')$ is a local reward function such that $R(s, a) = \sum{a} \mathbf{P}(a|s)\mathbf{R}(s, a, s')$, and the objective of the SDS is to maximize the gained reward.

-3.3 Markov decision processes
+3.3 Markov Decision Processes